 The new guidelines also state that if a child is away for more than 10 days unauthorised leave in a school year, the school must pass on their details to the local authority who will decide on a course of action.
 This may include a fine per child per day.

 Haringey have produced a leaflet about why good attendance is important for your child and you can read it here

 For more information on absence during term time, you can visit the Department of Education website, www.gov.uk/government/organisations/department-for-education

-School starts at 8.50am and registers are taken in the morning at 9am.
+Our gates are open from 8.45am and registers are taken in the morning at 9am.
 It is important that children arrive in plenty of time for the start of school, so they can enter with their classmates and receive any instructions from their teacher.

 All classes settle straight down to work on tasks such as handwriting practice, mental maths or reviewing their work from the day before.
-Teachers use this as a way of focussing the children during register sessions and preparing them for the day ahead.
+Teachers use this as a way of focusing the children during register sessions and preparing them for the day ahead.
 They will discuss their timetable for that day and children who arrive late often miss out on the valuable time in class.